antunnitraj/ATLauncher-Offline-Bypass/README.md

 If you have some accounts saved then executing this script will remove them!<br>

 # Usage
-Download the latest version of ATLauncher from https://atlauncher.com/, install it then go in terminal and execute this command:
+Download the latest version of ATLauncher from https://atlauncher.com/, install it then go in terminal and execute this command (change "YOUR-USERNAME-HERE" to your desired username):
 ### Windows CMD:
 ```
 echo [{"accessToken":"0","mustLogin":true,"username":"00000000-0000-0000-0000-000000000000","minecraftUsername":"YOUR-USERNAME-HERE","uuid":"00000000000000000000000000000000","collapsedPacks":[],"collapsedInstances":[],"collapsedServers":[],"internalType":"com.atlauncher.data.MicrosoftAccount"}] > %appdata%/ATLauncher/configs/accounts.json